 There will be a timed (30 min.)
-15 point multiple-choice quiz for each chapter, based on your readings in the main textbook (Hunt), each available online on Canvas.
+15 point multiple-choice quiz each week, based on your readings in the Wiesner-Hanks textbook, each available online on Canvas.
 These will, of course, be open-book.
 Note: each quiz randomly draws its questions from a larger pool of questions - no two quizzes are the same.
+These will be available to you each Saturday morning and must be completed by the following Sunday night, right before midnight.